petershin/liferay-learn/docs/courses/latest/en/building-enterprise-websites-with-liferay/module-5-site-building/setting-up-claritys-site.md

 In this lesson, you'll create a site from scratch and familiarize yourself with the Liferay site builder interface. <!--TASK: Add transition to section on templates and initializers.-->

 !!! note
     In a real world scenario, site contributors would work in a shared Liferay DXP environment.
-However, for training purposes, you’ll work in a local instance to finish your own copy of the site.
+However, for training purposes, you'll work in a local instance to finish your own copy of the site.

 ## Using Templates and Initializers

 When creating a Liferay site, you can start from scratch, or create a site template.
 With site templates, you can create pages, add menus, configure widgets, create taxonomies--basically anything you can do when creating a site.
 You can then use that template to create multiple sites with the same basic elements.
 This is a great way to ensure all sites begin with the same boilerplate and follow consistent standards (e.g., accessibility).
-Also, since templates are designed using Liferay’s intuitive interface, they are accessible to non-technical users.
+Also, since templates are designed using Liferay's intuitive interface, they are accessible to non-technical users.

 ![You can create a site from scratch or with a site template.](./setting-up-claritys-site/images/01.png)

 Liferay also provides site initializers for quickly duplicating site structures, content, and more.
 These powerful tools offer everything a site template can, with the added benefit of leveraging Liferay's API.
 This grants you the ability to break free from the limitations of the site itself, enabling advanced functionalities like user and role management.
 However, unlike site templates, site initializers currently lack the ability to propagate changes to multiple, generated sites.
 Also, they are more complex and require technical knowledge.

 !!! note “Site Templates vs. Site Initializers”
-    If you want to spin up a solution, complete with user groups, roles, and maybe users, then you’ll want to use a site initializer.
+    If you want to spin up a solution, complete with user groups, roles, and maybe users, then you'll want to use a site initializer.
 However, if you need to duplicate a basic site structure along with placeholder content and you want to propagate template changes to connected sites, then a site template is the right choice.

 Currently, Clarity is only focused on creating a single public site.
 But if they ever want to provide partners with a white labeling service that allows them to spin up their own “Clarity Sites” with their own branding, site templates could help simplify and accelerate provisioning.